What's Happening on the Boulevard

 Town Square

-In 2017, a four-building complex dubbed A-3 opened on Rowan Boulevard.
-The A-3 phase provides classrooms and offices for the College of Communication & Creative Arts, luxury student and market rate housing, vast ground floor retail space and Rowan Boulevard’s second parking garage.
+In 2017, a four-building complex opened on Rowan Boulevard providing classrooms and offices for the Ric Edelman College of Communication & Creative Arts, luxury student and market rate housing, ground floor retail space and Rowan Boulevard’s second parking garage.

 For borough information about Rowan Boulevard and other developments in Glassboro, please visit www.glassboroonline.com.